Newspaper Page Text

 wanted a place of entertainment

-'on the ‘“Avenue” where they
+on the ‘'Avenue" where they

 could spend an hour or two of

-Ipleasure.
-First class pictures are
+pleasure First class pictures are

-being run, the house is cozy and
+being run. the house is cozy and

 the best services that goes in the

-".heurti('al line is_ available.
-Take
+theartical line is available Take

 A LOOK IN THE ROYAL THEA

-| TRE under new management.
+TRE under new management.

-THERE GOES Mr. J E. Jordan
+THERE GOES Mr J E. Jordan

-on the “Avenue" the gentleman
+on the ''Avenue," the gentleman

-'who had the “nerve” to open up
+who had the "nerve" to open up

 a first class department store.
 The